akretion/cidbservice/README.md

-# Configure the poject to test
+# Configure the project to test

 ## Webhook